cesium12/solver-tools/solvertools/README.rst

 It has the following contents:

+    :ref:`cipher <cipher>`/
+        Functions for performing and undoing simple ciphers.

     :ref:`google <google>`/
         Python interfaces to useful Google services, such as the Google Translate API.

+    :ref:`model <model>`/
+        Back-end NLP code that can figure out what reasonable English text looks like.

+    :ref:`phonetic <phonetic>`/
+        Works with phonetic representations of English words, in all their messiness.

+    :ref:`puzzlebase <puzzlebase>`/
+        An interface to a large database of information about words, which can be used to solve crossword clues and find common threads between words, among other things.

+    :ref:`wiki <wiki>`/
+        Tools for automatically reading and writing information on the MysteryWiki.

+    :ref:`extensions <extensions>`/
+        C or C++ code that makes Solvertools run faster.

     lib/
         External code that we found useful.

-    :ref:`model <model>`/
-        Back-end NLP code that can figure out what reasonable English text looks like.

     :ref:`wordlist.py`
         Lazily-loaded wordlists that let you quickly determine whether a word